 The applicant must agree NOT to remove or replace the tires, rims, seats, fifth wheel, engine parts, hood, fenders, fuel tanks, horn, exhaust pipes, mirrors, grill, cab air shield, or any other accessory or item on the vehicles between the Pre-Inspection and the date of the Pre-Salvage inspection.
+Truck bodies must either be fully transferred to the replacement vehicle or turned in with the old vehicle to the Approved Auction Facility or Salvage Yard.

 At the time of the Pre-Salvage inspection and when the vehicle is turned over to the SECAT Approved Salvage Yard for salvage, the vehicle must be in operational condition, all tires must be road worthy and the vehicle must be able to pass a California Highway Patrol Inspection (see sections 27452 and 27465 of the California Vehicle Code listed below).

 These items, at minimum, cannot be removed or replaced after the Pre-inspection:

 - Hood

 - Fuel tanks

 - Tire rims

 - Horns

 - Chrome exhaust pipes

 - Mirrors

 - Grill

 - Seats

-- · Air shield on top of cab
+- Air shield on top of cab

 - 5th wheel

 - Any parts that would hinder vehicle operation